Should I choose this template?

 Nodes (things being connected)

 - Example: The reference.
-If our allusion is Alyss complaining about her misspelling,, then we’d enter “Alice in Alice in Wonderland”
+If our allusion is Alyss from The Looking Glass Wars, then we’d enter “Alice in Alice in Wonderland”

 - Audience: The audience who would understand either the Allusion or the Example.
-One audience for Alice in Wonderland would be “People in 19th-century England”
+For example, the audience for Alyss would be “21st-century Young Adults”

 Edges (connection types)